Two Seattle police officers fired for shooting at fleeing car in Eastlake neighborhood

 - Seattle is least air-conditioned metro area in the U.S. So how do locals keep cool? | FYI Guy

-The Seattle Police Officers’ Guild, which represents the two officers, couldn’t be immediately reached for comment.
+Top officials with the Seattle Police Officers’ Guild, which represents the two officers, didn’t respond to calls and emails seeking comment.

 Police had responded to a 911 call reporting two people using drugs.
 The caller said he saw one person holding a handgun, although he later told the dispatcher the object could be a phone, and that another person had what appeared to be a knife or screwdriver in his hand.

 The video shows officers moving toward a car, with one officer asking, “Is that them right there?”
-Officers then yell for one of the individuals to get on the ground, but the person runs toward the car.
+One officer yelled for one person to get on the ground, but the person runs toward the car.

 The video then shows four officers running toward the car, with one of them — identified as Martin — standing in front of the car and moving out of the way as the driver leaves a parking stall and heads north through the alley.